 - Chromosomes get clustered at opposite spindle poles and their identity is lost as discrete elements.

-- A new nuclear membrane is formed around each of two new daughter nuclei.
+- A new nuclear membrane is formed around each of the two new daughter nuclei.

 - The nucleolus, Golgi complex, and ER reform in each daughter nuclei.

-- in this process cytoplasm of a cell gets divided into two, initiated at beginning of telophase, and gets completed by the end of telophase.
+- in this process, the cytoplasm of a cell gets divided into two, initiated at the beginning of telophase, and gets completed by the end of telophase.